jmillxyz/Win32-OpenSSH-wiki/OpenSSH-32-bit-Build-and-Installation-Instructions.md

 - Reboot the machine.

 - .ssh/authorized_keys file in a user's home directory should contain the public keys allowed to logon without password for the user.
 Typically it is in c:/users/myusername/.ssh/authorized_keys in a Windows system.
+One adds a key by appending a public key to the end of this file.
+For example: "type id_rsa.pub >> .ssh/authorized_keys"

 ### REFERENCE VERSIONS